Expeditions Alaska Video

 Safety Record

 Safety goes beyond simply injuries and accidents.
 Safety includes near misses as well.
 Sound decision-making and extensive, intimate knowledge of the places we’re traveling through are probably the strongest factors in maintaining a great safety record.
-We carry satellite phones, backup emergency satellite text devices, comprehensive first aid kits, map and compass, etc. We’re compliant with all bear safety protocols and practices.
+We carry satellite phones, backup emergency satellite text devices, comprehensive first aid kits, map and compass, etc. We’re compliant with all bear safety protocols and best practices.

 Safety first.
 Always.